DÜRFEN HUNDE SPARGEL ESSEN?

 Can my dog eat asparagus in large quantities?

-What other vegetables can my dog eat?
+What other types of vegetables can my dog eat?

 Yes, it is always a good idea to consult your veterinarian before introducing new foods into your dog's diet.